-- Five Second Foreshadowing: The bad guy stands in front of the machine that shows the future, but only sees his own back, as he is futilely trying to get away from the exploding machine.
-He realizes that this means the machine will explode, and futilely tries to get away from it.
+- Five Second Foreshadowing: The bad guy stands in front of the machine that shows the future, but only sees himself throwing down the controls and trying to escape just as the machine explodes in his face.
+Horrified, he throws down the controls and tries to escape just as the machine explodes in his face.

 - Framed Clue: The extra stamp on the envelope.